 Payroll Tax, Income Tax and Independent Contractors

 Rather than hiring employees, many businesses value the flexibility of hiring independent contractors and/or freelancers.
 There is no requirement to withhold income or payroll taxes on behalf of independent contractors.
-Independent contractors are not employees, and their status is usually considered to be ‘self employment’.
+Independent contractors are not employees (even though they are often colloquially known as ‘1099 employees‘), and their status is usually considered to be ‘self employment’.
 This means they are not technically ‘on the payroll’ (even if the payroll department does, in fact, process their pay).

 Independent contractors pay their own taxes and file their own tax returns.
 Note, as well as income tax, in some jurisdictions this includes compulsory self employment tax (which is usually also a targeted tax covering social security and medicare).

 In addition, independent contractors are often required to register for, and pay turnover taxes, often called ‘VAT’ or ‘Goods & Services Tax’.
 They may also be required to make separate workers’ compensation contributions (such as the Accident Compensation Corporation levy in New Zealand) or pension contributions.

 Some businesses may consider it a benefit of engaging independent contractors that they do not have to deal with taxes and compulsory contributions relating to employment.
 However, it is essential that any business engaging independent contractors is not ‘misclassifying’ individuals who are really employees, as independent contractors.

 Read more about the process of engaging and managing contractors at 8 Tips for Managing Contractors.